 The eyelids and the eye’s surface can also play a role in ocular surface disease.
 If the lids are not working properly, either because of a problem with their structure or because they are inflamed, they cannot perform their crucial functions of spreading the tears across the surface of the eye to evenly lubricate it and remove irritants.
 When the surface of the eye itself is not smooth and regular, it can also result in problems with tear distribution.

 If symptoms of ocular surface disease are making you uncomfortable and interfering with your daily life, fill out our Dry Eye Questionnaire or call us to schedule an evaluation to seek dry eye treatment.
-Our doctors have the expertise and tools to keep your eyes healthy and give you the relief you need.
+We have doctors across Arizona who have the expertise and tools to keep your eyes healthy and give you the relief you need.
+Visit our practices in Flagstaff, Phoenix or Tucson today.